Cordant’s Comprehensive Mental Health Adherence Testing Identifies What Is Not Seen Today

 Medication non-adherence accounts for 30–50% of treatment failures.

-Studies show that patients often overstate adherence because they fear disappointing their provider and that clinicians generally overestimate their own ability to identify and quantify non-adherence among their patients, highlighting the importance of objective and validated approaches to measurement, such as testing.
+Studies show that patients often overstate adherence because they fear disappointing their provider and that clinicians generally overestimate their own ability to identify and quantify non-adherence among their patients.
+This highlights the importance of objective and validated approaches to measurement, such as testing.

 Please complete this form to request more information.